Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 \[ |\Delta t_{shift}| = \gamma \, {\nu_x \over c^2 }\, x_A \]

 This time shift or time phase is obviously proportional to the distance of events in A from the origin of A. This corresponds to the statement that synchronized clocks along the x-direction in A appear out of synchronization in frame B. I admit, that this distance dependency is a bit hard to swallow.
+But it is a basic consequence of the Lorentz Transformation.
 In addition, depending on the sign of the relative velocity between the frames in question, the shift effect can go in both directions.
 I will use this a forthcoming post to build a scenario in which the rod actually moves through the slot without touching the plate.

 Conclusion